GodwinRadloff/Portfolio/README.md

 # Portfolio
-This si a repository for my development portfolio
+This is a repository for my development portfolio